Xiaoyu-An/pl-mgz_converter/README.rst

 Abstract
 --------

-``mgz_converter.py`` is a ChRIS-based application that takes Brain MRI images present in mgz format from the input diretctory, converts them to png or npy format based on the conversion type and saves output to the output directory.
+``mgz_converter.py`` is a ChRIS-based application that takes Brain MRI images present in mgz format from the input directory, converts them to png & npy format and saves output to the output directory.

 Synopsis